kris2475/Adaptive-Ambient-Beacon-AAB/README.md

 # The Adaptive Contextual Biometric Beacon (ACBB)

 ## 📖 Overview
 The **Adaptive Contextual Biometric Beacon (ACBB)** is an **ambient intelligence system** designed to enhance safety and quality of life for **ageing populations** and individuals with **cognitive or sensory decline**.
-Unlike traditional smart home technologies, the ACBB **repurposes the analogue FM radio** into an unobtrusive, tangible environmental monitor, providing **auditory and kinesthetic cues** without digital complexity.
-Recent real-world testing demonstrated that a **local FM transmitter can override a nearby radio reception**: tuning a software-defined radio (SDR) to 97.1 MHz and switching a transmitter from 97.2 MHz to 97.1 MHz immediately blocked the station, creating static—confirming the ACBB principle works in practice (see SDR.png).

-The ACBB monitors environmental conditions using a **predictive algorithm** tracking Indoor Air Quality (**IAQ**), Volatile Organic Compounds (**VOCs**), and micro-climate variations.
-It communicates via subtle, physical feedback channels: **frequency drift** (slow static for chronic IAQ degradation) and **tone modulation** (erratic sound for acute fume spikes).
-The **Tangible User Interface (TUI)** requires interacting with the radio tuning dial, providing a **low-cognitive-load procedural cue**, **non-visual feedback**, and **safer ageing in place**.
+At its core, the ACBB builds on something familiar to many elderly users: their **analogue FM radio**.

+Imagine Mrs Jones, who enjoys listening to her favourite FM station.
+She uses a simple, traditional radio and is accustomed to tuning the dial.
+The ACBB introduces subtle, intuitive feedback into this familiar environment.
+When something in her immediate environment changes—such as an increase in indoor pollutants, VOCs, or other hazards—these events are detected by the ACBB’s **sensor suite** (e.g., BME680 or equivalent gas sensors).
+The system continuously monitors the environment and calculates the severity of deviations relative to an **adaptive baseline**.

+Once a deviation is detected, the ACBB responds by transmitting a **low-power FM signal**.
+This signal interacts with the analogue radio: it creates **audible static or subtle interference**, overlaying the station Mrs Jones is listening to.
+The interference is intentionally **perceptible but non-startling**, designed to alert her without causing distress.
+The radio station itself continues to broadcast normally, but the **local ACBB transmission introduces a perceptible cue**.

+The **crucial interaction** comes from the user: Mrs Jones responds to the interference by **turning the radio’s tuning dial**.
+Because analogue radios have finite frequency selectivity, small adjustments move the receiver away from the strongest local interference, **partially or fully restoring clarity** of the station.
+This physical interaction serves as a **low-cognitive-load, procedural confirmation** that she has noticed the environmental event.
+By leveraging **procedural memory and familiar physical interaction**, the ACBB provides an intuitive, non-digital alert mechanism suitable for users with cognitive or sensory decline.

+From this foundation, the rest of the system operates as described: chronic environmental deviations are signaled via **slow frequency drift**, acute events via **erratic tone modulation**, and all actions are logged by the microcontroller (ESP32) to refine future alerts.
+The design ensures the ACBB is **tangible, non-visual, low-cognitive-load, and integrates seamlessly into a familiar daily activity**: listening to the radio.

+---

 ## ⚡ Executive Summary
-The ACBB is designed to bridge the digital divide for elderly and cognitively impaired users by providing environmental feedback through **physical and auditory channels** rather than screens or apps.
-It leverages **muscle memory and procedural cognition**, making it intuitive even for those with memory impairment.
-Layered feedback is structured as follows:
+The ACBB bridges the digital divide for elderly and cognitively impaired users by providing environmental feedback through **physical and auditory channels** rather than screens or apps.
+It leverages **muscle memory and procedural cognition**, making alerts intuitive and easy to respond to.

 | Layer | Type | Mechanism & User Action | Benefit |
 |-------|------|------------------------|---------|